 Next we prove Lemma~\ref{lem:exist_smooth_inv_div}.
 It follows from a strong Bertini theorem which we now quote.

 \begin{theorem}[{\cite[Corollary~2.4]{DiHa91}}] Let $Y$ be a compact smooth complex manifold and $S$ an effective linear system of divisors on $Y$.
 Let $B$ be the base locus of $S$.
-If $B$ is reduced and nonsingular, and $\dim B<\half \dim Y$, then a general divisor in $S$ is smooth. \end{theorem} If $B$ is disconnected, the dimensional inequality must hold for every connected component of $B$.
+If $B$ is reduced and non-singular, and $\dim B<\half \dim Y$, then a generic divisor in $S$ is smooth. \end{theorem} If $B$ is disconnected, the dimensional inequality must hold for every connected component of $B$.